-- a. extensions that do not apply in the context of the public Internet (such as an extKeyUsage value for a service that is only valid in the context of a privately managed network), unless: - i. such value falls within an OID arc for which the Applicant demonstrates ownership, or - ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or - b. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA (such as including extKeyUsage value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).
+- 1. MUST apply in the context of the public Internet, unless: - a. the type-id falls within an OID arc for which the Applicant demonstrates ownership, or, - b. the Applicant can otherwise demonstrate the right to assert the data in a public context. - 2.
+MUST NOT include semantics that will mislead the Relying Party about certificate information verified by the CA. - 3.
+MUST be DER encoded according to the relevant ASN.1 module defining the otherName type-id and value.